MicroEJ/docs/SDKUserGuide/mmm.rst

 * ``mmm.module.organisation`` : defines the organisation of the module.
 It overrides the ``organisation`` attribute defined in the ``info`` tag in the :ref:`mmm_module_description`.
 * ``mmm.module.name`` : defines the name of the module.
 It overrides the ``module`` attribute defined in the ``info`` tag in the :ref:`mmm_module_description`.
 * ``mmm.module.revision`` : defines the revision of the module.
 It overrides the ``revision`` attribute defined in the ``info`` tag in the :ref:`mmm_module_description`.
+* ``easyant.debug.port`` : defines the debug port and triggers the debug mode for the build execution.

 .. _meta_build: